WHO WE ARE

 - For-profit and not-for-profit long-term care and disability service organizations

-Dr. Flanagan has conducted four national studies related to participant-directed support services for the U.S. Department of Health and Human Services Office of the Assistant Secretary for Planning and Evaluation (DHHS/OASPE).
-They include: Consumer-Directed Attendant Services: How States Address Tax, Legal and Quality Assurance Issues (1994); Using ISOs to Facilitate the Use of CD-PAS: Key Operational Issues for State Program Administrators (1997) with Pamela S. Green; ASPE Consumer-Directed Support Service Program Inventory (2001), and Accessing Workers' Compensation Insurance for Consumer-Employed Personal Assistance Workers': Issues, Challenges and Promising Practices (2004).
-To date, she has provided research, policy and program development, analysis and evaluation, training, and technical assistance services to over three dozen state and local government agencies and private sector organizations related to participant-directed service programs using FMS.
+Dr. Flanagan also has conducted five national studies related to participant-directed support services, four for the U.S. Department of Health and Human Services Office of the Assistant Secretary for Planning and Evaluation (DHHS/OASPE) and one for CMS: Consumer-Directed Attendant Services: How States Address Tax, Legal and Quality Assurance Issues (1994); Using ISOs to Facilitate the Use of CD-PAS: Key Operational Issues for State Program Administrators (1997) with Pamela S. Green; ASPE Consumer-Directed Support Service Program Inventory (2001), Accessing Workers' Compensation Insurance for Consumer-Employed Personal Assistance Workers': Issues, Challenges and Promising Practices (2004), and Agency with Choice (AwC) Financial Management Services (FMS): Key Characteristics, Quality Assurance and Liability Issues (2014) and Self-Direction and the Direct Service Workforce (2020).

-Dr. Flanagan has worked on projects related to the direct service workforce.
-She was a technical expert and member of the project team for the CMS Direct Service Worker Resource Center under a consulting agreement with The Lewin Group in Falls Church, VA.
+Dr. Flanagan also has worked on projects related to the direct service workforce.
+She was a technical expert and member of the project team for the CMS Direct Service Worker Resource Center with the Lewin Group from 2005 - 2014.

 Dr. Flanagan received a B.A. in Biology and Chemistry from Skidmore College and a M.P.H. in Health Systems from Boston University School of Medicine.
 In addition, she was a Pew Fellow and received a Ph.D. in Social Policy from Brandeis University's Heller School of Social Policy and Management.
 Dr. Flanagan was an adjunct assistance professor at Boston University School of Public Health from 1989-2009 where she taught the course LTC Finance and was awarded an Excellence in Teaching Award (1994).